A more recent publication of this set of statistics is available: Earnings-related pension recipients in Finland

 Coherence and comparability of data

-In 1999, the concept of those starting to receive an earnings-related pension was changed.
-Since then, those starting to receive a part-time pension are no longer considered as having retired.
-They are considered as having retired only when they start receiving some other pension based on their own work history, usually an old-age pension.
-During the years 1996-1998, new part-time pensioners were counted among those having retired on an earnings-related pension.
+In 1999, the concept of new retirees was changed.
+It no longer included persons retiring on a part-time pension.
+Persons receiving a part-time pension are included in the figures for new retirees when they start to receive some other pension that is based on their own working life, usually an old-age pension.
+In 1996–1998, new part-time pensioners were counted as pensioners on an earnings-related pension.
 As of the 1999 statistics, the time series of earnings-related pension retirees have been corrected retroactively.
-From this point of view, the 1996–1998 statistics are therefore not comparable with those of later years.
+Thus, the 1996-1998 statistics are not comparable in this respect with those of later years.

 - Following the 2005 legal reform, pensions are no longer categorized according to how maximal they are.